 Lee County Library Resources

 Fold3- Easy access to a growing collection of U.S. military records that include photos, personal documents and more.
-Provided by ProQuest, this e-source is restricted to use in the Fort Myers Regional Library.
+Provided by ProQuest, this resource is only available while inside the library.

 Heritage Quest Online- A collection of 25,000+ family and local history books that are searchable.
 Every page of each book can be downloaded or copied.
 Material is included from all 50 states and Canada.
 The complete U.S. census from 1790-1930 is also available.
 It can be searched by name, place of birth, age or ethnicity.